ArtofStrategy1/ArtofStrategy/frontend/data2int-web/README.md

 [Elijah] (08/19):

 - Created another HTML page called `index-working-copy.html`, please do not remove this.
 This will only work with "DONT_USE Supabase_V1" n8n workflow.

+[Elijah] (09/19):

+- Before the changes are committed here is the change.